 Luxury fashion platform Mytheresa valued at $2.2 bln in U.S. IPO

-Jan 20 (Reuters) - Munich-based luxury fashion platform Mytheresa said on Wednesday it raised $406.8 million in its U.S. initial public offering (IPO), valuing the e-commerce site at $2.2 billion.
+Jan 21 (Reuters) - Munich-based luxury fashion platform Mytheresa has raised $406.8 million in its U.S. initial public offering (IPO), valuing the e-commerce site at a higher than expected $2.2 billion.

+The company is a digital platform that sells products from luxury fashion brands.
+Its listing this week comes at a time when restrictions to stop the COVID-19 pandemic have led to a boom in ecommerce.

+"Luxury has been significantly less digital than other industries.
+Today, the share of luxury fashion bought online is around 12%.
+That is likely to rise to 30%," Chief Executive Michael Kliger told Reuters in an interview on Thursday.

+In November, rival Farfetch FTCH.N attracted more than $1 billion in investment from Alibaba 9988.HK and Swiss group Richemont CFR.S.

-The company said its offering of 15.6 million American depositary shares (ADS) is priced at $26 per ADS, up from its previously planned range of $16 to $18 apiece.
+The company said its offering of 15.6 million American depositary shares (ADS) was priced at $26 per ADS, up from its previously planned range of $16 to $18 apiece.

-The company will list its shares on the New York Stock Exchange under the ticker symbol "MYTE" and will begin trading on Thursday.
+The company will list its shares on the New York Stock Exchange under the ticker symbol "MYTE".

-The IPO proceeds are earmarked to repay debt related to last year's bankruptcy of former parent Neiman Marcus.
+Some of the IPO proceeds are earmarked to repay debt related to last year's bankruptcy of former parent department store chain Neiman Marcus.
+The rest will be invested in international growth, Kliger said.

+Kliger predicted that sales should rise by 22-25% per year after a 30% jump in the second half of 2020.

+The business has its roots in a store that Susanne and Christoph Botschen opened in Munich, Germany in 1987, and they launched the online shop Mytheresa in 2006, with the business being purchased by Neiman Marcus in 2014.

-Morgan Stanley & Co and J.P.
-Morgan Securities are the lead underwriters on Mytheresa's offering.
+Morgan Stanley & Co MS.N and J.P.
+Morgan Securities JPM.N are the lead underwriters on Mytheresa's offering.

-(Reporting by Aishwarya Nair and Kanishka Singh in Bengaluru; Editing by Sherry Jacob-Phillips)
+(Reporting by Nadine Schimroszik in Berlin, Aishwarya Nair and Kanishka Singh in Bengaluru; writing by Emma Thomasson, Editing by Sherry Jacob-Phillips and Jane Merriman)

 ((Aishwarya.Nair@thomsonreuters.com; +91-8067494421;))